disconomy-bot/docs/docs/getting-started/getting-started.md

 Welcome to the Getting Started page of the docs!
 In this section, I will cover how to begin with the bot and start making money!

-*Remeber, Disconomy's economy is global!*
+*Remember, Disconomy's economy is global!*

 Disconomy is a unique, decentralized economy bot where you, the users, control the market.
 It has a vast array of features ranging from investing in the stock market (with real, live data) to creating your own factory.